eclipse-vertx/vert.x/new/core_manual_js.md

 ## WebSockets on the HTTP client

-To use WebSockets from the HTTP client, you create the HTTP client as normal, then call the `connectWebsocket` function, passing in the uri that you want to connect at, and a handler.
+To use WebSockets from the HTTP client, you create the HTTP client as normal, then call the `connectWebsocket` function, passing in the URI that you wish to connect to at the server, and a handler.

 The handler will then get called if the WebSocket successfully connects.
 If the WebSocket does not connect - perhaps the server rejects it, then any exception handler on the HTTP client will be called.

 Here's an example of WebSocket connection;